syntax-tree/mdast/readme.md

 `referenceType` is needed to detect if a reference was meant as a reference (`[foo][]`) or just unescaped brackets (`[foo]`).

-`reference` provides the original raw reference, if the `referenceType` is `full` and the reference differs from the `identifier`.
-This enables compilers and transformers to accurately reconstruct the original input as a fallback for unresolved references.
+`reference` provides the original raw reference, if the `reference` differs from the `identifier`.
+This enables compilers, transformers, and linters to accurately reconstruct the original input.

 ```idl
 interface LinkReference <: Parent {